FAIR Plan Insurance: What It Is, How It Works, and What It Really Covers

 Is the California FAIR Plan the same as regular homeowners insurance?

-No — the California FAIR Plan is basic fire insurance, not a comprehensive homeowners policy.
-It covers fire, smoke, windstorm, and a few other named perils up to $3 million for residential properties, but it does not include liability, theft, water damage, or loss of use.
-California homeowners on the FAIR Plan almost always need to purchase a supplemental DIC policy to achieve coverage comparable to a standard HO-3 policy.
+No, the California FAIR Plan is basic fire insurance, not a comprehensive homeowners policy.
+It covers fire, smoke, lightning, and a few other named perils up to $3 million for residential properties, but it does not include liability, theft, water damage, or loss of use.
+California homeowners on the FAIR Plan almost always need to purchase a supplemental DIC policy to achieve coverage comparable to a standard HO-3 policy, though the pending Make It FAIR Act (AB 1680) may eventually change this.

 How do I get off the FAIR Plan and back to regular insurance?

 The primary path back to the private market is reducing your property's risk profile through home hardening and mitigation.
-For wildfire-prone homes, this includes clearing defensible space, upgrading to Class A fire-rated roofing, sealing vents, and replacing combustible siding.
-After completing improvements, document the work and actively shop the private market — many states now require insurers to write more policies in high-risk areas under new regulations.
-Shopping annually and working with an independent agent gives you the best chance of finding affordable private coverage.
+For wildfire-prone homes, this includes clearing defensible space, upgrading to Class A fire-rated roofing, enclosing eaves, and replacing combustible siding.
+Under California's Sustainable Insurance Strategy, insurers using catastrophe models must write at least 85% of their market share in distressed areas, meaning your upgraded home may now qualify for private coverage.
+Shop annually and work with an independent agent to maximize your chances.

 Compare Home Insurance Plans in Ohio